Taiwan's Innolux looks to invest in India with Hon Hai

-TAIPEI, June 8 (Reuters) - Taiwanese panel display maker Innolux Corp is looking at investing in India to expand into the subcontinent with its biggest shareholder and key supply chain client Hon Hai Precision Industry Co Ltd , a senior executive said.
+TAIPEI (Reuters) - Taiwanese panel display maker Innolux Corp (3481.TW) is looking at investing in India to expand into the subcontinent with its biggest shareholder and key supply chain client Hon Hai Precision Industry Co Ltd (2317.TW), a senior executive said.

 “Currently Hon Hai is talking with India about a bunch of things and we have participated in some of the talks,” Innolux chairman H.C.
 Tuan told reporters on the sidelines of the company’s annual shareholders meeting on Monday.